EBB

 What is the cheapest flight to Entebbe?

-These are the best round-trip prices found by users searching on KAYAK in the last 72 hours.
+These are the best round-trip prices found by users searching on KAYAK in the last 5 days.

 What is the cheapest month to fly to Entebbe?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights to Entebbe, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights to Entebbe, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 What is a good deal for flights to Entebbe?